mireie/portfolio/readme.md

 ## Setup/Installation Requirements

+- Create and enter a directory on your local machine for the project
-- Clone repository from GitHub
+- Clone public repository from GitHub using `git clone https://github.com/mireie/portfolio`
-- Confirm `gh-pages` branch is set up as the GitHub pages branch
+- Open `index.html` to view the web page in your browser
+  - Terminal methods by OS:
+    - Linux: `xdg-open index.html`
+    - MacOS: `open index.html`
+    - Windows: `start index.htm`

 ## GitHub Links
 - [GitHub Repo](https://github.com/mireie/portfolio)